Article_Banner_Genome-edited_crops_copy.webp

 The challenge of herbicide-resistant ‘superweeds’

-Normally, herbicides would not only be harmful to weeds, but also to the crops to which they are applied.
+Normally, herbicides would be harmful not only to weeds but also to the crops to which they are applied.
 That’s why herbicide-resistant crops have proved very popular – because they allow farmers to kill weeds without harming their crops.
 But they also come with challenges.
 For example, employing herbicide-resistant crops could give rise to superweeds that are resistant to herbicides.

 The limitations of current GM regulations